42ity/fty-cmake/README.md

 If it will not found and ENABLE_STANDALONE is ON then will try to find it in `external` projects and will add it to compilation process.

 ### Coverity
-To build with coverity, you need to use the cmake option "ENABLE_COVERITY=ON"
+To build with coverity, you need to use the cmake option "ENABLE_COVERITY_STUB=ON"

 ### Example of the projects